duniter/cesium/doc/build_ios.md

 /Applications/Xcode.app/Contents/Applications/Application\ Loader.app/Contents/Frameworks/ITunesSoftwareService.framework/Support/altool --upload-app -f $PWD/build/Cesium.ipa -u YOUR_APPLE_ID
 ```

-The prompt for your password, if you use two-factor authentication, you'll need to generate an application specific password for this command (see: https://appleid.apple.com/account/manage)
+The command will prompt for your password, if you use two-factor authentication, you'll need to generate an application specific password for this command (see: https://appleid.apple.com/account/manage)

 5. Go to `https://appstoreconnect.apple.com/`, then `My Apps` and publish your App from there.